abpframework/abp/docs/en/Blog-Posts/2021-05-03-LeptonX/POST.md

 The following layout will be provided as default for both lite and pro versions.

 ![An image showing default layout for LeptonX lite and pro packages](./default-layout.png)

+** The Context Menu shown on the side is only available in Pro.

 ## Multiple Layouts (Pro Only)